voxel51/fiftyone/docs/source/user_guide/app.rst

 and keypoints can be selected as well.

-When you have selected objects in the App, you can use the selected objects dropdown menu under ``Display Options`` to take actions such as hiding the selected samples from view.
+When you have selected objects in the App, you can use the selected objects dropdown menu under ``Fields`` to take actions such as hiding the selected samples from view.

 You can also access the :meth:`Session.selected_objects <fiftyone.core.session.Session.selected_objects>`